AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Go SDK/Preface.md

 ## Download and install Tablestore SDK for Go

 -   For the download path of Tablestore SDK for Go, visit [SDK package](https://github.com/aliyun/aliyun-tablestore-go-sdk) \(including package, source code and examples\).
--   For information about how to install Tablestore SDK for Go, see [Installation](/intl.en-US/SDK Reference/Go SDK/Installation.md).
+-   For more information about how to install Tablestore SDK for Go, see [Installation](/intl.en-US/SDK Reference/Go SDK/Installation.md).

 ## Version

-Latest version: 5.0.2.
+Latest version: 5.0.2